Cricket-New Zealand v Australia highlights

 30th over - Haddin, growing in confidence, smashes a full toss from Adam Milne to the boundary rope as Australia's last pair try to salvage a score.
 AUS: 140-9.

 33rd over - Cory Anderson is introduced to the attack.
 Haddin belts his first delivery down the ground for six but is dismissed next ball for 43, edging a catch to Ross Taylor at third short-man.
 AUS: all out 151 in 32.2 overs.
-(Writing by John Mehaffey/Julian Linden; Editing by Nick Mulvenney/John O'Brien)
+(Writing by John Mehaffey/Julian Linden, editing by Nick Mulvenney)